Stace Cadet

-Stace Cadet, a bad Australian record producer from Melbourne, Australia.
+Stasi Kotaras, best known by his stage name Stace Cadet, is an Australian record producer from South Australia.

 Since the release of his first record "Molly Happy", Stace Cadet has played festivals and headlining shows around Australia and New Zealand and had achieved three ARIA Club Track number 1, as the lead artist and his music played on Triple J and BBC Radio 1.

 Career

 Stace Cadet released his debut single "Molly Happy" in February 2016.

 In June 2018, "One Way" peaked at number 1 on the ARIA club tracks chart.